microsoft/Windows-universal-samples/Samples/LinguisticServices/README.md

     Enter a selection of text in Cyrillic.
 This returns the input text transliterated to Latin.

+-   Character grouping

+    Character groups can be used for headers in grouped views or for zoomed-out SemanticZoom views.

 **Note** The Windows universal samples require Visual Studio to build and Windows 10 to execute.

 To obtain information about Windows 10 development, go to the [Windows Dev Center](http://go.microsoft.com/fwlink/?LinkID=532421)